-We use various treatments and applications in order to improve the roadway surface and lifespan of streets.
-Scheduled preventative maintenance helps prolong the life of the streets by protecting the surface from the effects of aging, cracking, deterioration, and water infiltration.
+Austin contains thousands of miles of streets, and Austin Public Works uses various strategies to improve and maintain City of Austin owned roadway surfaces.
+Scheduled preventative maintenance helps prolong the lifespan of these surfaces by protecting them from the effects of aging, cracking, deterioration, and water infiltration.
 Additionally, prolonging the life of our city streets saves time and taxpayer money by intervening before full reconstruction is needed.

 Click the image below to use our interactive Street Maintenance map and read about our five main street treatment types.
 The map reflects our most current research and is updated on a yearly basis using a Pavement Management Information System (PMIS).
 The goal of our Street Preventative Maintenance Program is to maintain at least 80 percent of Austin’s streets in fair or better condition.

 Our five main treatment types include sealcoat, overlay, slurry seal, crack seal and fog seal.
 View our Street Maintenance map above for more information on these processes.
 The City of Austin uses a Pavement Information System (PMIS) to track pavement inventory and performance, which helps to assign appropriate treatment types at various locations.

 One of the more notable treatment types we use on streets is sealcoat.
 This is a cost-effective maintenance solution that is applied from April to October each year.

 With sealcoat, crews spray an oil mixture on the road, followed by spreading and rolling a gravel mixture into place.
 Finally, they sweep up excess gravel, resulting in a smoother surface that eliminates the hairline cracks that lead to potholes.